Modern marketing uses technology innovations to reduce friction throughout the process of finding and retaining customers.

 Answer the following questions in writing.
-This information will be used to successfully implement a modern marketing and sales system:
+This information will be used to successfully implement a modern marketing and sales system.

 - What works well in your daily operations and the grand scheme of things?
 Identifying the things that are serving you well provides the priority for layering in modern marketing tactics.
 The best place to get fast results is maximizing the efficiency of what already works well for you.
 These are areas where you can begin applying new technology that is specifically designed to modernize these areas of your business.

 - What is your unique selling proposition?
 Is it a unique way your business provides a common product or service where YOU and YOUR team are the unique factors?
 Do you have a proprietary product or solution to offer?
 How are you able to successfully compete against other businesses?
 Being honest about this and getting it down in writing is a core component of this effort.
 The days of winging it as you go doesn’t work and doesn’t lead to growth.
 The best way to shape a positive impression in the minds of customers about your business is to be consistent.
 Set expectations beforehand (with your web content) and follow through on what you promise.
-If you’ve fallen into a pattern of making it up as you go, employees are doing it too creating unpredictable outcomes.
+If you’ve fallen into a pattern of making it up as you go, employees are doing it too, which is creating unpredictable outcomes.
 The end result is a model that isn’t scalable and undermines your ability to grow.

 - Why are you in business?
 To some degree, this is part of your unique selling proposition.
 Consider exploring Simon Sinek’s Golden Circle to get to the core essence of your business identity.
 Telling the personal story of why you’re in business allows you to tap into the emotional side of people and is necessary in your efforts to build an outstanding customer experience for your brand.